Samhain Rituals

 03. Prepare a Seasonal Feast

-04. Brew a Seasonal Beverage
+04. Brew a Seasonal Drink

 05. Practice Divination

 Use tarot, oracle cards, runes, or simply sit in meditation to seek guidance for the months ahead.
-Even a few minutes of reflection can provide clarity and help you tune into seasonal energies.

 06. Journal